 Voltage Drop of the 10/3 Cable

-The voltage loss of a 10/3 cable is based on the length of the cable, the current passing through the cable, and the resistance of the cable.
-The formula to measure voltage drop is
+The voltage loss of a 10/3 cable is defined on length, current in cable, and resistance of the cable.
+This formally used to measure voltage loss

-The resistance of a 10/3 cable is about 0.003937 ohms per foot.
-Let’s suppose you 100-foot 10/3 cable and the current flowing through the cable is 30 amps, the voltage drop is about
+As we know resistance of 10/3 cable is about 0.003937 ohms per foot.
+So100-foot 10/3 cable and the current flowing through the cable is 30 amps, the voltage loss is

 Here are some points to reduce voltage loss in a 10/3 cable: